EmileHbrt/Plm_comparaison/example/README.md

 Thie code is used to parse Interpro database.
-It creates, for each database in [[Interpro file](https://ftp.ebi.ac.uk/pub/databases/interpro/current_release/interpro.xml.gz)] (.xml) <input_file> a csv with Id_protein and it shortname as well as a csv with interpro_id and all matching database_id Also a csv with all interpro_id and their EC_number
+It creates, for each database in [[Interpro file](https://ftp.ebi.ac.uk/pub/databases/interpro/current_release/interpro.xml.gz)] (.xml) <input_file>
+,a csv with Id_protein and it shortname
+,as well as a csv with interpro_id and all matching database_id.
+Also a csv with all interpro_id and their EC_number

 -`<outpu_dir>` is the direction where the split of uniprot file are going to be saved